Closed shop: Council of Europe

+nos.
+52562/99 and 52620/99) handed down on 11 January 2006, the European Court of Human Rights found that a requirement to join a specific trade union in order to gain employment, enforceable under Danish law, was a violation of the complainants' Article 11 right to freedom of association, which includes the right not to belong to an association.
+The court cited a previous case, Young, James and Webster v.
+United Kingdom (1981), in which dismissal for refusing to join a trade union because of a closed-shop agreement, where the requirement had not been a condition of employment, was likewise held to be a breach of Article 11.

 United Kingdom

-Dunn and Gennard found 111 UK cases of dismissals on the introduction of a closed shop, involving 325 individuals, and they stated, "While proponents of the closed shop may argue that an estimated minimum 325 dismissals is a relatively small number compared with the total population covered by closed shops, critics would see the figure as substantial arguing that one dismissal is one too many".
+Dunn and Gennard in 1984 found 111 UK cases of dismissals on the introduction of a closed shop, involving 325 individuals, and they stated, "While proponents of the closed shop may argue that an estimated minimum 325 dismissals is a relatively small number compared with the total population covered by closed shops, critics would see the figure as substantial arguing that one dismissal is one too many".
 In relation to the pre-entry closed shop, they stated, "Its raison d'être is to exclude people from jobs by denying them union membership".

 All forms of closed shops in the UK are illegal following the introduction of the Employment Act 1990.
 They were further curtailed under section 137(1)(a) of the Trade Union and Labour Relations (Consolidation) Act 1992 (c.
 52) passed by the Conservative government at the time.
 The Labour Party, then in opposition, had supported closed shops until December 1989, when it abandoned the policy in accordance with European legislation.
 Equity was one of the last trade unions in the United Kingdom to offer a pre-entry closed shop until the 1990 act.

 The famous English tort law case of Rookes v Barnard concerned a closed shop agreement.